 Seven firms, in order.

-The Three Types of UK Tourism PR Firms
+The Four Types of UK Tourism PR Firms

 Before the ranking, a framework.
-UK tourism PR firms fall into three structural categories — and the right hire usually depends on which type fits the brief.
+UK tourism PR firms fall into four structural categories — three traditional, one emerging.

 Why Tourism PR Is Different